shevelevs/downstairs-bathroom-reno/adrs/24-shower-faucets.md

 Implementing a **3-component shower system**:

 1. **Ceiling-Mounted Rain Shower Head** (10" × 10")
-   - Mounted on 10" ceiling arm
+   - Mounted on 10" ceiling arm, 24" from back wall
    - Square design for modern aesthetic
    - 10" size chosen as larger dimensions would be unreasonable given California GPM restrictions